 Since its initial implementation, Think Energy has been carried on and was extended to Dublin City libraries to help engage with local communities who wish to learn about energy efficiency and renewable energy.
 For this purpose, Codema developed a range of communications materials including a 3D Sustainable House, a Lighting Display, a Guide to Home Energy Savings and the Home Energy Saving Kit (co-funded under INTERREG IVB NWE as part of the ACE project), which contains 6 practical tools to help you save energy at home and is available to borrow free of charge from participating public libraries.

-Initially piloted in 10 Dublin City Council library branches, the Home Energy Saving Kits have been extremely popular with the public, and are now available to borrow from all libraries in Roscommon and Leitrim, as well as from all Dublin City Council libraries.
+Initially piloted in 10 Dublin City Council library branches, the Home Energy Saving Kits have been extremely popular with the public, and are now available to borrow from all Dublin City Council Public Libraries, from a selection of dlr Libraries, and from all libraries in Roscommon, Leitrim and Cork City.

 The Think Energy campaign is now also running in South Dublin County Council's County Hall, and is set to begin soon in Dún Laoghaire-Rathdown's offices.